-The biggest change was that she was moved to a rehabilitation hospital.
+The biggest change was that she was moved to Mary Free Bed rehabilitation hospital.
 She seems a lot happier here!

-At the rehab hospital, she has a full schedule of things to do.
+At Mary Free Bed, she has a full schedule of things to do.
 They are currently doing occupational, physical and speech therapies.
 Her stomach infection is still a concern right now, so she’s not able to leave her room.
 Once that is all cleared up, then she will be able to travel outside her room to do her therapies.
 I think that will be really nice for her!

 Samantha’s definitely more awake now!
 I mean.. she sleeps a lot too but her eyes will fully open.
 She will focus in on you and can respond to what you’re saying.
 They actually capped her trach this week too!!
 We got to finally hear her voice!
 She’s not saying full sentences just yet but little things here and there.